JacksonReynolds/routerally_cli/README.md

 ## Install

-Once you have downloaded or forked the repository, navigate the terminal into the routerally_cli directory.
+Once you have downloaded the repository, navigate the terminal into the routerally_cli directory.
 Run `bundler install` to download the necessary gems for the application.

 ## Running Route Rally